 Which brings us neatly to 1954 when Prince Alfonso of Hohenlohe-Langenburg purchased an estate and opened it as the Marbella Club.
 He marketed it to the rich and famous, royalty, film stars, politicians, anybody really so long as they had lots of dosh or an expense account.
 For the next fifty years Marbella will not look back.
 It rapidly became a jet set destination.

-So we come to the shore, Marbella’s Golden Mile, actually 4 miles long, running all the way to Puerto Banus.
+So we come to the shore, Marbella’s Golden Mile, actually 4 miles long, running all the way to the playground of the rich and famous, Puerto Banus.
 Landmark hotels like the Melia Don Pepe, Hotel Marbella Club (where you can pay 14 Euros for a one Oxford sausage breakfast) and the Puente Romano Hotel are interspersed with more modest eating establishments and the Palace of King Fahd.
 King Fahd and his entourage invested heavily in Marbella to the tune of 5 million Euros per day when they were on vacation.
 Together with the exclusive villas this whole strip has been built since 1960.
 In 1966 Prince Alfonso again made the headlines.

 So successful was the Marbella Club concept that in 1966 Alfonso shipped in a Beverley Hills architect, enlisted the help of the Banus family, who just happened to be personal friends with Franco, and built Puerto Banus.